aspose-ocr/Aspose.OCR-Documentation/cpp/getting-started/system-requirements/_index.md

  - A supported version of Microsoft Visual Studio
  - the NVIDIA CUDA Toolkit (available at http://developer.nvidia.com/cuda-downloads) 10.1 version

-Installation guide for CUDA you can find by link https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html
+Installation guide for CUDA you can find by link [CUDA install] (https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html)